-8. It is interesting to note that even when he mentions the possibility of developing a individual behavior in collective choice may be partially explained, in its turn, by the historical development of the modern theories of democracy.
+The real explanation of the paradox must be sought elsewhere.
+Collective activity has not been conceived in an economic dimension, and an analysis of the behavior of individuals in terms of an economic calculus has been, understandably, neglected.34 This emphasis on the noneconomic aspects of individual behavior in collective choice may be partially explained, in its turn, by the historical development of the modern theories of democracy.
 Both the theory of democracy and the theory of the market economy are products of the Enlightenment, and, for the eighteenth-century philosophers, these two orders of human activity were not to be discussed separately.
 The democratic State was conceived as that set of constraints appropriate to a society which managed its economic affairs largely through a competitive economic order, in which the economic interests of individuals were acknowledged to be paramount in driving men to action.
 The collective action required was conceived in terms of the laying down of general rules, applicable to all individuals and groups in the social order.
 In the discussion of these general rules, serious and important differences in the economic interests of separate individuals and groups were not expected to occur.
 Differences were foreseen and the necessity for compromises recognized, but these were not usually interpreted in terms of differences in economic interest.

 As the governments of Western countries grew in importance, and as economic interests began to use the democratic political process during the nineteenth century to further partisan goals (as exemplified by the tariff legislation in the United States), the continuing failure of political theory to fill this gap became more difficult to explain; and, as more and more areas of human activity formerly organized through private markets have been shifted to the realm of collective choice in this century, the lacuna in political theory becomes obvious.
 In the context of a limited government devoted to the passage of general legislation applying, by and large, to all groups, the development of an individualist and economic theory of collective choice is perhaps not of major import.
-However, when the governmental machinery directly uses almost one-third of the national product, when special interest groups clearly recognize the "profits" to be made through political action, and when a substantial proportion of all legislation exerts measurably differential effects on the separate groups of the population, an economic theory can be maximizing theory of political behavior in democracy, Robert A. Dahl does not conceive this in terms of maximizing individual utilities.
-Instead be speaks of maximizing some "state of affairs" (such as political equality) as a value or goal, and asks: "What conditions are necessary to attain the maximum achievement of this goal?"
-See Robert A. Dahl, A Preface to Democratic Theory (Chicago: University of Chicago Press, 1956), p.
-2.

-of great help in pointing toward some means through which these conflicting interests may be ultimately reconciled.
+However, when the governmental machinery directly uses almost one-third of the national product, when special interest groups clearly recognize the "profits" to be made through political action, and when a substantial proportion of all legislation exerts measurably differential effects on the separate groups of the population, an economic theory can be of great help in pointing toward some means through which these conflicting interests may be ultimately reconciled.

 An individualist theory of collective choice implies, almost automatically, that the basic decision-making rules be re-examined in the light of the changing role assumed by government.
 There should be little reason to expect that constitutional rules developed in application to the passage of general legislation would provide an appropriate framework for the enactment of legislation that has differential or discriminatory impact on separate groups of citizens.
 Perhaps largely because they have not adopted this conceptual approach to collective choice, many modern students have found it necessary to rely on moral principle as perhaps the most important means of preventing the undue exploitation of one group by another through the political process.
 To many scholars the pressure group, which is organized to promote a particular interest through governmental action, must be an aberration; logrolling and pork-barrel legislation must be exceptions to normal activity; special tax exemptions and differential tax impositions are scarcely noted.
-These characteristic institutions of modern democracies demand theoretical explanation, an explanation that the main body of political theory seems unable to provide.9
+These characteristic institutions of modern democracies demand theoretical explanation, an explanation that the main body of political theory seems unable to provide.
+35